 This L-Citrulline supplement by Kaged uses all plant-based sources to create a potent powder-based supplement.

 We love it for a few reasons.
-First of all, most l-citrulline that’s not plant-based comes from sketchy sources like bird feathers and animal carcasses.
+First of all, some l-citrulline that’s not plant-based comes from sketchy sources like bird feathers and animal carcasses.
 This is not what you want to be putting in your body.

 It’s also unflavored and mixes easily into any pre-workout or post-workout drink without altering the taste at all.